tiborgats/scaleless_music/README.md

 music [![Build Status](https://travis-ci.org/tiborgats/music.svg?branch=master)](https://travis-ci.org/tiborgats/music) [![License](https://img.shields.io/badge/License-WTFPL-green.svg)](https://github.com/tiborgats/music/blob/master/COPYING)
 =====
+I was always annoyed by the slightly false notes that came out from electronic musical instruments.
+When I wanted to compose some overtone flute music I also realized, that music composing software (MIDI editors) are limited to the western chromatic music scale.
+They miss not only some harmonies of the overtone flute, but also many of those, which are present in other types of music (e.g. Arabic).
+And so this project was born...

-It is an experimental project for making scaleless music. :construction: It is in very early stage yet, will change a lot as soon as I will have some free time.
+:construction: It is in a very early stage, but will change a lot as soon as I have some free time.
 It is still not published in crates.io, I'm not even sure what should be the name of this crate ("music" is too general).

 # Overview
 The aim of this software is to create music according to the following perfectionist principles:
-* Music should only contain [harmonic](https://en.wikipedia.org/wiki/Harmony) intervals between notes.
-(Not any out of tune notes.)
+1. Music shall contain only [harmonic](https://en.wikipedia.org/wiki/Harmony) intervals between notes.
+2. All harmonic interval variations shall have the possibility to be created.

+The first rule means that the music shall not contain false sounds.
+> Pure intervals are important in music because they naturally tend to be perceived by humans as "consonant": pleasing or satisfying.
+Intervals not satisfying this criterion, conversely, tend to be perceived as unpleasant or as creating dissatisfaction or tension. ([Wikipedia](https://en.wikipedia.org/wiki/Just_intonation))

-* All of the harmonic interval variations should be possible to be created.
-(Including a lot of harmonies which are missing from the [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale))
+The second rule provides the freedom to use harmonies which are missing from the [chromatic scale](https://en.wikipedia.org/wiki/Chromatic_scale).

-The realization of these conditions is mathematically impossible with the using of any kind of musical [scale](https://en.wikipedia.org/wiki/Scale_(music)).
-In this new "scaleless" concept, the frequency of the notes are not chosen from a fixed set (or scale), instead they are calculated dynamically in relation of the previous notes.
+The realization of these conditions is mathematically impossible when using musical [scales](https://en.wikipedia.org/wiki/Scale_(music)).
+In this new "scaleless" concept, the frequencies of the notes are not chosen from a fixed set (or scale), they are calculated dynamically, based on the relation of the previous notes to achieve pure intervals.

-Counterexample: the popular [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) contains only one type of harmonic interval: the octave, all the other frequency intervals are disharmonic ones in it (multiplies of ¹²√2).
-It is also limited to a small set of harmonies.
-For a more detailed understandig of the problem of equal temperament and musical scales in general, you can read about the [just intonation](https://en.wikipedia.org/wiki/Just_intonation) approach.
+Counterexample: the popular [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) (used by [MIDI](https://en.wikipedia.org/wiki/MIDI)) contains only one type of pure harmonic interval: the octave, all the other frequency intervals are slightly disharmonic in it (multiplies of ¹²√2).
+It is also limited to a small set of intervals.
+For a deeper understanding of the problem of equal temperament and musical scales in general, you can read about the [just intonation](https://en.wikipedia.org/wiki/Just_intonation) approach.

 ## Sound synthesis
-Basically an [additive synthesis](https://en.wikipedia.org/wiki/Additive_synthesis) is used, with an additional rule:
+**music** uses [additive synthesis](https://en.wikipedia.org/wiki/Additive_synthesis), with an additional rule:
 * Frequency can be time-varying, but the intervals must remain harmonic.

-Note: this kind of synthesis is very resource hungry.
+Note: this kind of synthesis is very resource demanding.
 So, for real-time sound generation smaller sample rate (eg. 48kHz) and lower number of overtones are desirable (to prevent buffer underrun).
-This can change later, after speed optimization of the algorithm.
+This can change after the speed optimization of the algorithm.

-Another planned option will be the [sample-based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis).
-But it must be used carefully:
+Later on I would like to complement it with [sample-based synthesis](https://en.wikipedia.org/wiki/Sample-based_synthesis).
+But it must be used carefully, because of the following possible problems:
 * It can contain noise and disharmonic intervals.
-* It can contain echoes, effects of the recording space (which interfere the space we want to add to it).
+* It can contain echoes, effects of the recording space (which interfere with the space we want to add to it).

 Henceforward, I plan to create a tool for analyzing recorded samples, finding closest mathematical representation, and building harmonic sound structures with similar output.
-This way we can eliminate noise and we have the option to use precise 3D spacial effects.
+This way we can eliminate noise and have the option to use precise 3D spacial effects.

 # Installation
 **music** can be built with different sound output backends: